Kakamay Movement

 TSU, CHED Ecosystem, and PQF Alignment Initiative

-Kakamay Movement maintains a strategic partnership with Tarlac State University (TSU), an institution actively engaged in national quality assurance and capacity-building initiatives aligned with the Commission on Higher Education (CHED), including the auditing and strengthening of State Universities and Colleges (SUCs).
+Kakamay Movement maintains a strategic partnership with Tarlac State University (TSU), an institution actively involved in national quality assurance and capacity-building initiatives aligned with the Commission on Higher Education (CHED).
+This includes the auditing and strengthening of State Universities and Colleges (SUCs), promoting an advocacy for the Deaf community through inclusive education practices.

-• Align TESDA TVET qualifications, micro-credentials, and FSL competencies with higher education pathways under TSU’s academic framework.
+- Align TESDA TVET qualifications, micro-credentials, and Filipino Sign Language (FSL) competencies with higher education pathways under TSU’s academic framework.

-• Support seamless learning progression from TVET certification to higher education opportunities, ensuring Deaf learners are not excluded from academic mobility.
+- Support seamless learning progression from TVET certification to higher education opportunities, ensuring that Deaf learners are empowered and included in academic mobility.

-Through this emerging TESDA–TSU–PQF alignment, Kakamay Movement positions Deaf inclusion not only as an advocacy agenda but as a structural component of national education and workforce systems reform.
+Through this emerging TESDA–TSU–PQF alignment, Kakamay Movement positions Deaf empowerment not only as an advocacy agenda but as an integral component of the reform needed in national education and workforce systems.

 Kakamay Movement × UPRI Project NOAH Partnership